Change of corporate control

 No, you do not have to pay any fees for this licence.

 What do you mean by a financial institution that is regulated by FCA or registered/head office address in an EEA state and is regulated by its home state regulator?

 By this we mean commercial banks, investment banks, brokerage firms, insurance companies, or asset management funds who meet the criteria set out above.

 Where changes in control are for two or more licensees that are part of the same group structure, and the licensees will have the same new controller at the same time, further discounts may be applicable.

 The licensee with the highest application fee will pay either 25% (if already a licence holder) or 75% (if not) of the standard fee.
+You will need to work out the highest category across the group for the remote and/or non-remote licence.
 The other group companies subject to the change of control will pay £100 each.